Shazamed/ctf-writeups/greyctf-2022/misc/Data-Degeneration.md

 This shows 3 distinct normal distrubution curves with means of around -13, 2, and 15.

-Knowing this we can just simply seperate the numbers into 3 distinct groups and find the mean of each group to obtain the 3 means.
+Knowing this we can just simply separate the numbers into 3 distinct groups and find the mean of each group to obtain the 3 means.

 ```python
 group0 = []